Writing tips for IELTS General module

 Structure means that your letter must have paragraphs, at least 3 of them.
 Every paragraph has its job.

-• First one must define the purpose of your letter in one - two sentences.
+• The first one must define the purpose of your letter in one – two sentences.

-• Second one must explain more about why you are writing this letter.
+• The second one must explain more about why you are writing this letter.

-• Third must say what kind of answer you expect.
+• The third must say what kind of answer you expect.

-• Vocabulary means that you better use some “smart” words.
-In case you are writing Complaint, Business or Job application letter you must use formal language, but not for Personal letter.
+• Vocabulary means that you should use some “smart” words.
+In case you are writing a Complaint, a Business or a Job application letter you must use formal language, but not for the Personal letter.

 Fluency of language means phrases people usually use in letters.
 The best advice I can give you here is to read every IELTS Sample Letter you can get.
 This way you develop proper language for any type of letter.